niclasDc/niclasDc/README.md

 ## About me

-I'm a computer science in progress with focus in data analysis and web developer.
-I'm passionate about data, it is interesting to understand the world through it.
-Currently, I'm learning about:
+I'm currently enroll at the National University of Colombia working on my Computer Science degree with focus in data analysis and web development.
+I'm passionate about data, I find it interesting the way you can understand the world through data.
+Currently, I'm digging into:

-- Machine learning.
+- Machine learning models and algorithms
-- IA.
+- Artificial intelligence
-- Packages about data analysis.
+- Packages for data analysis and data management

-I'm interested to collaborate in new projects to learn and acquire knowledge in this field.
+I'm looking foward to colaborate in new projects to learn and acquire knowledge and experienced in this field.

 ## Social media :mailbox_with_no_mail: